benpickles/weather/README.md

 ## Deployment

-Deploy to GitHub Pages by running:
+Deploy to Heroku by receiving access to the Heroku app and running:

 ```
-$ yarn run deploy
+$ git push heroku
 ```